 - Through the Visiting Artist Program, you'll gain insight into contemporary art and professional practice from guest artists who lecture and visit classes each term.

 - Immerse yourself in the art department's study abroad opportunities.
 Through the Art in China program, you can travel to Shanghai, Jinan, and Beijing.
-Through the Art in the City experience, you might also explore Siena, Italy or New York.
+Through the Art in the City experience, you might also explore Siena, Italy, or New York.

-- Explore the intangible culture and folk art of Shandong Province, China through a new interactive website, ChinaVine, coauthored by arts and administration students and faculty member Doug Blandy.
+- Explore the intangible culture and folk art of Shandong Province, China, through a new interactive website, ChinaVine, coauthored by arts and administration students and faculty member Doug Blandy.

 - In art history, you'll have hands-on opportunities to work with art and cultural objects at the two campus museums, the Jordan Schnitzer Museum of Art and the Museum of Natural and Cultural History.

-Galleries and Art Opportunities
+Art Galleries and Exhibit Opportunities

 - The Jordan Schnitzer Museum of Art is located on the UO campus and provides a unique opportunity for you to study and work with art objects as part of your coursework.
 You'll discover galleries featuring American, European, Byzantine, Korean, Chinese, and Japanese art.
 Changing exhibits provide a robust program of contemporary international and Northwest art